MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AboutAdExtensionScheduling.md

 - Ad extension scheduling is available for all extension types, except for image extensions.
 - You can implement ad extension scheduling through Microsoft Advertising, Google Import, Bing Ads API, and Bulk Upload.
-- Don’t forget that ad extensions are not guaranteed to serve.
-An ad extension serves depending on a number of factors, so scheduling your ad extensions doesn’t guarantee that the extensions will show then.
+- Donâ€™t forget that ad extensions are not guaranteed to serve.
+An ad extension serves depending on a number of factors, so scheduling your ad extensions doesnâ€™t guarantee that the extensions will show then.
 [Learn more](hlp_BA_CONC_Policy_AdExtensionPolicies.md)

 ## Start scheduling ad extensions